 Health promotion has been seen to play a significant role in the healthcare industry.
-Health promotion has brought about the assimilation of theories that help address family, community, and even individual behavioral change to assist in promoting health.
+Health promotion has brought about the assimilation of theories that help address family, community, and even individual behavioural change to assist in promoting health.
 With this in mind, nurses have based their practice on these theories so as to improve the quality of care they provide to their patients.
 Most of these nursing theories have been derived from nursing disciplines and models (Hitchcock, 2003).

 They assist in constructing a different inter-relationship between concepts so as to explain, predict, provide and describe how a phenomenon is viewed.
 For many nurses and pioneers in the nursing industry, nursing theories and models help to show how patients’ lives are improved with the support of the nursing profession.
-The primary objective of this paper is to discuss the importance of nursing theory while reviewing one of this theory and how nurses apply it in their business.
+The primary objective of this paper is to discuss the importance of nursing theory while reviewing one of these theories and how nurses apply it in their business.

-According to Raingruber (2016), a nurse’s practice goes beyond counseling, education, and guidance.
+According to Raingruber (2016), a nurse’s practice goes beyond counselling, education, and guidance.
 With the promotion of this preventive care, patients are assured of living a life that is characterized by practices that protect them from illness.
 This proves that the implementation of preventive care helps nurses achieve their primary goal which is having patients that are healthy.
-Preventive care can also pave the way for a reduced workload as it enables the general public to have an experience of less disease, and this reduces the number of care nurses has to give patients.
+Preventive care can also pave the way for a reduced workload as it enables the general public to experience less disease, and this reduces the number of care nurses have to give patients.
 Properly educated patients, on the other hand, reduce their ER visits and resubmissions caused by chronic disease.
 Chronic diseases such as kidney failure have a chance of being prevented with regular checkups and appropriate screening.

 Nurses have always been told to keep in mind Maslow’s Hierarchy of Needs when attending to their patients.
 By looking at the hierarchy of needs, it becomes easy to assess the reason behind an individual acting in a certain way.
-According to Maslow people are always motivated to achieve individual needs, and some needs might take precedence over others.
+According to Maslow, people are always motivated to achieve individual needs, and some needs might take precedence over others.
 He goes ahead to say that one of the core needs of every individual is physical survival and this motivates how a person behaves.
-With this in mind, it becomes for nurses to evaluate how they will help their patients become better.
+With this in mind, it becomes important for nurses to evaluate how they will help their patients become better.

 References